sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Control_with_Git_in_Azure_Repos.md

 1. If prompted whether you would like to automatically stage your changes and commit them directly, click **Always**.

     > **Note**: We will discuss **staging** later in the lab.

     > **Note**: Ignore the failed pipelines and it will not impact the remaining tasks.

+     > **Note**: If the above step is stuck in the committing state and not completed within a few minutes, you can use the following commands to perform the commit,

+     >     git commit -m "My commit"
+     >     git push origin main

 1. Click on Sync Changes 1.

     ![Import Repository](images/az-400-17.png)